casper-network/casper-node/EVM.md

 not strict Ethereum beacon-chain semantics.
 The detailed, audited compatibility matrix is in [Current Status](#current-status).

-The highest-priority smart-contract-visible gaps after EIP-4788 are [EIP-2935][eip-2935], request predeploy decisions for [EIP-7002][eip-7002] and [EIP-7251][eip-7251], and explicit Prague conformance coverage for [EIP-2537][eip-2537], [EIP-7623][eip-7623], and [EIP-7702][eip-7702].
+The highest-priority smart-contract-visible gaps after EIP-4788 and EIP-2935 are request predeploy decisions for [EIP-7002][eip-7002] and [EIP-7251][eip-7251], and explicit Prague conformance coverage for [EIP-2537][eip-2537], [EIP-7623][eip-7623], and [EIP-7702][eip-7702].